brioche-dev/brioche/README.md

 curl --proto '=https' --tlsv1.2 -sSfL 'https://brioche.dev/install.sh' | sh
 ```

-...or check out the official docs on [Installation](https://brioche.dev/docs/installation) more installation options.
+...or check out the official docs on [Installation](https://brioche.dev/docs/installation) for more installation options.

-To install from source, simply check out this repo and run `cargo install --locked --path .`.
+To install from source, simply check out this repo and run `cargo install --locked --path crates/brioche`.
 This will install Brioche into `~/.cargo/bin`.
 You can also run it as a normal Rust project using `cargo run`.

 ## Packages